masaccio/numbers-parser/README.md

 As `numbers-parser` includes private Protobuf definitions extracted from a copy of Numbers, new versions of Numbers will inevitably create `.numbers` files that cannot be read by `numbers-parser`.
 As new versions of Numbers are released, running `make bootstrap` will perform all the steps necessary to recreate the protobuf files used `numbers-parser` to read Numbers spreadsheets.

-The default protobuf package installation may not include the C++ optimised version which is required by the bootstrapping scripts to extract protobufs.
+The default protobuf package installation may not include the C++ optimized version which is required by the bootstrapping scripts to extract protobufs.
 You will receive the following error during build if this is the case:

  `This script requires the Protobuf installation to use the C++ implementation.
 Please reinstall Protobuf with C++ support.`